Limits and Deficits of the SDGs - a Critical Perspective

 IFLA | CC BY 4.0

-Finally, the need for transparency is essential, it again is not stressed as an important factor in sustainable development.
+The need for transparency is essential, again it is not stressed as an important factor in the SDGs.
 It has proven to be the number one tool in the fight against corruption and in the strengthening of citizens' trust in public institutions.

 Governmental transparency has now become much easier with the concept of open source and modern technology.
 Open government allows free access to government-held information, and for citizens be informed about and involved in government proceedings.

-Automation, computers, robotics, and AI are changing our world at a breathtaking pace, yet these technological advancements barely feature in the SDGs.
+Automation, computers, robotics, and artificial intelligence are changing our world at a breathtaking pace, yet these technological advancements barely feature in the SDGs.
 The potential advantages and use of these tools to solve our biggest problems has been overlooked entirely.

 We must also be aware of the risks and dangers that unregulated development of technology could have.
 Artificial intelligence and robotics are already fundamentally changing the way we work and live.
 Issues such as cybersecurity and data protection are completely overlooked despite global challenges already arising.